This post is also available in: Español

 Disclosure: I am working in partnership with the Rioja Wines brand and I am receiving product for my participation in this campaign.
 However all opinions are my own.
 Drinking wine is for those whom alcohol is legal and appropriate.
 Please Drink Responsibly!

 This year I am planning holiday entertaining with Rioja Wines because these wines pair very well with my Mexican cuisine and traditional recipe favorites.
-I grew up embracing Spanish culture since my grandfather was from Madrid so at home the Rioja wines have been always a staple and a tradition in our table.
+I grew up embracing Spanish culture since my grandfather was from Madrid so at home the Rioja wines have been always a staple and a tradition at our table.

 Appetizers at home were favorite local cheeses, serrano ham, honey ham, savory crackers, Spanish style nuts with almonds, chickpeas, corn nuts and roasted fava beans, seasonal fruits like pears and persimmons and holiday cookies.
 This is a humble but elegant presentation that could work for your holiday party too.